Music of Detroit: Pop

-Detroit has been the home to several well-known pop artists, including Margaret Whiting, Sonny Bono and Suzi Quatro, who may be best known for her role as Leather Tuscadero on the hit 1970s TV show Happy Days.
+Detroit has been the home to several well-known pop artists, including Margaret Whiting, Sonny Bono, and Suzi Quatro, who may be best known for her role as Leather Tuscadero on the hit 1970s TV show Happy Days.
 One of the most famous is Madonna.
 Although Madonna was born and spent her early summers in Bay City, she was raised outside of Detroit, in Rochester (about 35 miles from Detroit itself) and went to the University of Michigan on a dance scholarship.
 Several of Madonna's early hits were co-written by ex-boyfriend and fellow Detroit Native Stephen Bray.

+Dan Schafer had some success as a pop artist and as a country artist, starting in the 1970s.
+Rockwell released the hit song "Somebody's Watching Me" in 1983.
+It features guest vocals by Michael Jackson with Jermaine Jackson performing additional backing vocals.

 Also during the 1980s, Detroit pop rockers Was (Not Was) breakthrough album What Up, Dog? spawned two Top 20 hits with the songs "Spy in the House of Love" and "Walk the Dinosaur."

-1990s pop star Aaliyah (1979-2001) was raised in Detroit and graduated from the Detroit School of Arts.
+1990s pop star Aaliyah (1979–2001) was raised in Detroit and graduated from the Detroit School of Arts.
 Aaliyah was also the niece of former Detroit politician Barry Hankerson and soul singer Gladys Knight.
 She had several hit songs including the No. 1 hit "Try Again" in 2000.

 Aaliyah was not the only Detroit School of Arts graduate to go on to musical success; since her graduation, Teairra Marí has enjoyed a successful career, including her hit single "Make Her Feel Good" in 2005.

+Vienna Teng released the album Aims in 2013.
+The album was made while Teng was in graduate school at the University of Michigan Erb Institute for Global Sustainable Enterprise and was inspired by the city of Detroit.